Umbrella lets you manage the Internet experience on and off your network with acceptable use or compliance policies, putting you in control.

-Umbrella’s rich database of more than 59 categories, covering millions of domains, allows you to control which sites can be accessed on your network.
-The easy-to-use Web-based administration console allows you to quickly set up and manage different Internet access policies per network, giving you greater control of your organization’s Internet usage.
+Umbrella’s rich database of 60 categories, covering millions of domains (and billions of Web pages), allows you to control which sites can be accessed on your network.
+The easy-to-use, cloud-managed administration console allows you to quickly set up and manage different acceptable use policies per network, group, user, device or IP address, giving you greater control of your organization’s Internet usage.

 Whitelists and Blacklists